 File Taxes for Yourself & Your Employees

 If you are getting money from clients, you’ll need to report that income to the IRS each and every tax filing season.
 If you take some of that money to live on, you’ll need to file payroll taxes.
 For example, if you make $50,000 per year from all your client receipts and end up paying yourself $37,000 of that after paying your business expenses, you’ll need to file and pay quarterly payroll taxes.
 Again, QuickBooks for the win here.
 With QuickBooks, I simply enter in all my income receipts, how much I want to pay myself and QuickBooks does the rest.
 Filing and payment of all state and local taxes are on them.
 They even deduct your tax payment from your bank account!
+There’s also plenty of guides online on how to file your taxes, as explained by eGoldFax.

 It’s truly set it and forget it.